glasskube/gitops-template/README.md

 but of course you can also use the Argo CLI.
 Follow the [ArgoCD docs](https://argo-cd.readthedocs.io/en/stable/getting_started/#4-login-using-the-cli) to get and reset the password to log in.

-Note that it might take a couple of minutes to start up ArgoCD, and for the initial GitOps sync to happen.
+Note that it might take a couple of minutes for ArgoCD to start up, and for the initial GitOps sync to happen.

-In this template, for demonstration purposes we also install the `cloudnative-pg` and `kube-prometheus-stack` clusterpackage and a bookmarking application ([shiori](https://github.com/go-shiori/shiori)), which is making use of `cloudnative-pg`.
+In this template, for demonstration purposes we also install the `cloudnative-pg` and `kube-prometheus-stack` clusterpackage as well as a bookmarking application ([shiori](https://github.com/go-shiori/shiori)), which is making use of `cloudnative-pg`.

 #### Optional: Temporary: Making your repo private